 Looking after your working relationships will pay dividends.
-See the section on this for hints and tips.
+See the section on working relationships for hints and tips.

 Balance your time and take holidays

 Work to make sure you have a healthy work / life balance, making sure you have time for non-work activity and rest.
 Negotiate expected working hours with your PI if needs be.
 See the sections on getting what you need' on the Working with you PI and others page, and the section on Managing your Time.

 If you have an issue and you're not sure how to resolve it, try working through these self-coaching questions.
 These will be most effective if you write down the answers rather than just thinking about them.